gangcc137/Hurrecane/README.md

 # Hurrecane
-use hurrecon to estimate wind speed

-mainly use hurrecon R package to simulate wind speed for a specific hurricane.
+These codes mainly use hurrecon R package to simulate wind speed for a specific hurricane.